Moses Cobnan

-Moses David Cobnan (born 10 September 2002) is a Nigerian professional footballer who plays as a centre-forward or right winger for Russian club Krasnodar.
+Moses David Cobnan (born 10 September 2002) is a Nigerian professional footballer who plays as a centre-forward or right winger for Super League Greece club Levadiakos on loan from Russian club Krasnodar.

 Club career

 ŠKF Sereď

 Cobnan made his professional Fortuna Liga debut for Sereď against Senica on 11 September 2021.

 Krasnodar

 On 5 January 2023, Russian Premier League club Krasnodar announced the signing of Cobnan to a contract lasting until June 2026.
 The contract was signed on 15 January 2023.

 On 18 May 2024, Cobnan appeared as a substitute in the 82nd minute of the penultimate 2023–24 Russian Premier League Krasnodar game against Sochi, with Krasnodar down 2–1.
 In the 85th minute, Krasnodar converted a penalty kick that was awarded for a foul against Cobnan, and then Cobnan scored the winning goal in added time (his first league goal for Krasnodar), keeping the club in the title race.
 On 18 August 2024, he came off the bench with 20 minutes left and scored twice to secure a 2–1 comeback victory over Pari Nizhny Novgorod.

 On 19 August 2024, Cobnan extended his contract with Krasnodar to June 2028.

+On 31 July 2026, Cobnan was loaned to Levadiakos in Greece.